verkoder/rcv/README.md

 While the ballots list contain indexed candidates (by int), the program uses a single key of candidates for human-readable output.
 The same key is used to read the ballots from CSV files.

-Make your ranked choice ballots: a list of lists of ints:
+Make your ranked choice ballots a list of lists of ints:
 ```
 [ [0,4,1], [2,3,0], ... ]
 ```